Unipotent morphisms: Unipotent morphisms and groups

-For \eqref{T:char-Runi:factor}$\Rightarrow$\eqref{T:char-Runi:flag}: Proposition \ref{P:ulflag} and \cite[Prop.\ 2.6(v)]{2013arXiv1306.5418G} implies that $f$ has the $\Flag_f$ resolution property.
-Finally, for \eqref{T:char-Runi:flag}$\Rightarrow$\eqref{T:char-Runi:factor}: the Gross--Totaro Theorem (Theorem \ref{thm:totgross}) produces a $V_{\bullet} \in \Flag_f$ which is $f$-R-faithful. \end{proof} A remarkable consequence of Theorem \ref{T:descent-flags} is that local (R-)unipotence implies (R-)unipotence on bases with the $\Flag$-resolution property. \begin{Theorem} Let $f\colon X \to S$ be a quasi-compact and locally (R-)unipotent morphism of algebraic stacks.
-Let $S$ be quasi-compact with affine diagonal. \begin{enumerate} \item If $S$ has the resolution property, then $X$ is a global quotient (has the resolution property). \item If $S$ has the $\Flag$-resolution property, then $f$ is (R-)unipotent. \end{enumerate} \end{Theorem} \begin{proof} By assumption, there is a faithfully flat cover $p \colon S' \to S$ such that $f' \colon X\times_S S' \to S'$ admits a complete graded (R-)faithful flag $V_\bullet$.
+For \eqref{T:char-Runi:factor}$\Rightarrow$\eqref{T:char-Runi:flag}: Proposition \ref{P:ulflag} and \cite[Prop.\ 2.8(v)]{2013arXiv1306.5418G} implies that $f$ has the $\Flag_f$-resolution property.
+Finally, for \eqref{T:char-Runi:flag}$\Rightarrow$\eqref{T:char-Runi:factor}: the Gross--Totaro Theorem (Theorem \ref{thm:totgross}) produces a $V_{\bullet} \in \Flag_f$ which is $f$-R-faithful. \end{proof} A remarkable consequence of Theorem \ref{T:descent-flags} is that local (R-)unipotence implies (R-)unipotence on bases with the $\Flag$-resolution property. \begin{Theorem} Let $f\colon X \to S$ be a locally unipotent (resp., locally R-unipotent) morphism of algebraic stacks.
+Let $S$ be quasi-compact with affine diagonal. \begin{enumerate} \item If $S$ has the resolution property, then $X$ is a global quotient (resp., has the resolution property). \item If $S$ has the $\Flag$-resolution property, then $f$ is unipotent (resp., R-unipotent). \end{enumerate} \end{Theorem} \begin{proof} By assumption, there is a faithfully flat cover $p \colon S' \to S$ such that $f' \colon X\times_S S' \to S'$ admits a complete $f'$-graded $f'$-faithful (resp., $f'$-R-faithful) flag $V_\bullet$.
 Passing to a smooth cover of $S'$, we may assume that $S'$ is affine and that the flag is trivially graded, and so $V_\bullet$ is $pf'$-graded.
 Now apply Theorem \ref{T:descent-flags} to: